pnbruckner/ha-sun2/README.md

 Type | Description
 -|-
 Azimuth | The sun's azimuth (degrees)
-Elevation | The sun's elevation (degrees)
+Rising Azimuth | The sun's azimuth at sunrise (degrees) Setting Azimuth | The sun's azimuth at sunset (degrees) Elevation | The sun's elevation (degrees)
 Minimum Elevation | The sun's elevation at solar midnight (degrees) maximum Elevation | The sun's elevation at solar noon (degrees)